gilith/timelock/README.txt

-This directory contains Verilog modules implementing a universal asynchronous receiver/transmitter (UART), which allows the hardware to communicate with the user over USB.
+This directory contains Verilog modules implementing a universal asynchronous receiver/transmitter (UART), which allows the hardware to communicate with the user over the serial bus.

 _______________________________________________________________________________
 controller/